Updated October 2019

-Coming to near completion of my Master’s degree, I wish to gain work experience in Australian working environment to implement my theoretical and practical knowledge into real-world practice and transfer the gained skills to my home country.
+Coming to the near completion of my Masters degree, I wish to gain work experience in an Australian working environment to implement my theoretical and practical knowledge into real-world practice and transfer the gained skills to my home country.

-At present, I have been applying for graduate roles in civil engineering where I have received lots of support from CQUni’s Career hub.
+I have been applying for graduate roles in civil engineering where I have received lots of support from CQUni’s Career Hub.

 I am very optimistic that I would successfully land into my desired job in the near future and of course, understand it requires patience, dedication and continuous development of professional and technical abilities.

 October update: what’s happened since graduating